Tod's: Founding

+Creation of Tod's Group and Roger Vivier acquisition controversy (1986-2003)

 In an effort to diversify the family's business interests, they launched two sister brands, Fay (in 1986) and Hogan (in 1988), later forming Tod's Group.
-The former was overseen by Diego's son Emanuele, who appointed Karl Lagerfeld as a designer for a handful of collections.

 Tod's Group subsequently bought 60% of Roger Vivier, the French shoemaker known for the stiletto heel, in 1995.
 Tod's later acquired further stock in Roger Vivier for €415 million, growing their stake from 57.5% to 60.7%.
 By late 1990s, Diego turned over the day-to-day operation of the business to Andrea, his younger brother.
 Time described their family dynamic in 2006 with: "Andrea plays the goalie to Diego's striker, the introverted, behind-the-scenes power broker to Diego's extroverted, genial public persona."
 Tod's sales increased from €220 million in 2000 to €371 million in 2003.
 Tod's went public in November 2000, listing on the Milan Stock Exchange at a valuation of €1.2 billion.

 The Roger Vivier acquisition proved controversial with accusations that the Della Valle brothers had enriched themselves at the expense of other shareholders.
 The brand's sales, virtually non-existent in 2003, reached €156m as the family sold it to Tod's for €435m.
 The questionable acquisition created the need for a whitewash procedure.

-Tod’s was one of the few luxury companies worldwide to increase sales and profits during the 2008 financial crisis, with profit growing from €83 million in 2008 to €86 million in 2009.
-During the crisis they launched their eyewear line, entering into a licensing agreement with Marcolin for optical frames and sunglasses.
-In 2012 and 2013, Tod’s and Jefferson Hack collaborated on Tod’s No_Code collection of both men’s and women’s leather shows with slim white soles.
-In 2014, Tod’s teamed up with Japanese design studio Nendo to create the “Envelope Boat Shoe”, a rubber-soled slip-on.
-In January 2017, Italian businessman Andrea Bonomi – through his Strategic Capital fund – took a 3% stake in Tod’s to support its long-term growth.
-As part of Tod’s Factory, it launched the “Tod’s X Mr Porter” menswear capsule collection for Yoox Net-a-Porter in a bid to increase its reach to online customers.
-In 2023, Tod's collaborated with Lamborghini on a line of driving shoes and re-engaged Palm Angles on a second line of custom sneakers.
-In 2023, the group announced it had crossed €1 billion in revenue.
+Stability, corporate hires (2006-2017)

+In 2006, Derek Lam became the creative director of Tod's.

+Tod's was one of the few luxury companies worldwide to increase sales and profits during the 2008 financial crisis, with profit growing from €83 million in 2008 to €86 million in 2009.

+In 2012, Derek Lam resigned as creative director and was later replaced by Alessandra Facchinetti in 2013.

+In 2014, the brand hired Andrea Incontri as its menswear creative director.

+In January 2017, Italian businessman Andrea Bonomi – through his Strategic Capital fund – took a 3% stake in Tod's to support its long-term growth.